aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

     -   id: end-of-file-fixer
 ```

-It needs to be called ``.pre-commit-config.yaml`.
-But what we also want to use as pre-commit hooks, are the following tools:
+It is called ``.pre-commit-config.yaml`.
+So far, it deals with trailing white spaces and end of files.
+What we want to use as pre-commit hooks, are the following tools:

 - [black](https://github.com/psf/black): a Python code formatter
 - [pycln](https://github.com/hadialqattan/pycln): a formatter for finding and removing unused import statements